Framework

 Witnesses timestamp it

-Trust Refreshes, Never Stagnates
+Trust Matures, Never Freezes

 Negative Trust for Bad Actors